-All establishments operating within the cruise bubble will be required to implement the best practices below:
+All establishments operating will be required to implement the best practices below:

 Hand washing

 • Reinforce constant handwashing and proper hygiene with staff and passengers.
 Hygiene best practices include: not touching the face, cover sneezes and coughs, and no hand shaking.